 Apply to the Undergraduate School of Nursing

 All applicants to the traditional BSN and the accelerated BSN track must complete the ATI TEAS V and upload a copy of results through the online application system.
 Applicants to the RN-BSN track are not required to complete the ATI TEAS.
 The student may submit the highest score of up to two (2) attempts at the TEAS test.
 Applicants may take the assessment at any testing center that supports ATI testing.
 Testing dates offered on any of the three UT Tyler campuses are posted on this website.
-DO NOT ACCEPT HESI SCORES.
+WE DO NOT ACCEPT HESI SCORES.

 To be considered for admission the applicant must have: